ddftwiki/ssg/resources/templates/md/posts/SCG_Worcester_Report.md

 I don't get a next turn.
 They Brainstorm end of turn, untap, and play Aluren and Recruiter and I scoop.

--1 Preordain, -1 Conjurer's Bauble, +1 Thoughtseize, +1 Abrupt Decay
+-1 Preordain, -1 Conjurer's Bauble, -1 Island, +1 Thoughtseize, +1 Abrupt Decay, + 1 Tropical Island

 G2: I get stuck on 1 land for approximately a year.
 In the top 9 cards of my deck I manage to draw both Lab Maniac and Act on Impulse but not another land.
 I